roalyr/GDTLancer-game-design/README.md

 ### Development & Architecture

 * [**GDD-Coding-Architecture.md**](./GDD-Coding-Architecture.md): Outlines the coding style conventions, architectural patterns (Autoloads, Components, Resources, Scene Structure), and development philosophy for the Godot implementation.
+* [**GDD-Development-Challenges.md**](./GDD-Development-Challenges.md): Identifies and acknowledges the primary challenges and inherent risks associated with the development of GDTLancer.

 ### Analogue Version